juliofornode/testing-react-redux-with-enzyme/README.md

-# Testing React with Enzyme, Mocha and Chai
+# Testing React-Redux with Enzyme, Mocha and Chai
+Using the enzyme-redux and redux-test-utils modules.